t-harvey/markdown_renderer/README.md

 **Summary**

 Restore the last item popped from the stack.
-This can be called as many times as there are arguments on the stack.
+This can be called as many times as there are arguments on the stack -- if the first element in the array is the current top of the stack, this function does nothing.

 *Note:* This function relies on the underlying implementation of the arg stack as an array, as its function is to simply back up the "top